Prelude and Chapter 1

 Almraiven would be theirs.

-Vala, or Nobody, waited patiently for Barboris' men to arrive to claim her week's spoils; a heavy pouch of gems torn from a great many articles of jewelry, bars of gold and silver, melted from the same, elegant silk tapestries and cloaks, and anything else that was inexact enough to be difficult to trace back to their rightful owners.
+Vala, or Nobody, waited patiently for Barboris’ men to arrive to claim her week’s spoils; a heavy pouch of gems torn from a great many articles of jewelry, bars of gold and silver melted from the same, elegant silk strips taken from tapestries and cloaks, and anything else that was inexact enough to be difficult to trace back to their rightful owners.

 The more she saw hidden inside those houses...the more she came to hate the Human nobility of this realm.
-People starved in the streets, and they created a pile of their own worthless excess to feel personal value in this world.
+People starved in the streets while they in turn created a pile of their own worthless excess to feel personal value in this world.
 It reminded her of the priestesses of Lloth, in a way.

-For her part, she kept only the funds towards purchasing powerful enchantments to augment her psionics, her armor, her medicines and food, some supplies in which to draw, and a straw mattress.
-For the moment, she needed little else.
+For her part, she kept only the means for her future home, her medicines and food, some supplies, and a straw mattress to rest her head on.
+For the moment she needed little else.

-She started, seeing a Human approach, though he was cloaked, like her.
+She started, seeing a Human approach, cloaked like her.

 "Her eye is the deepest darkness."
 Vala said, reciting a blasphemous reference to Shar, the Lady of Loss, Barboris’ matron deity.
 It was their secret, pre-arranged code.
 The proper response was, ”Those under her gaze are hidden from sight."

-But the Human chuckled instead, "I am not here on guild business, Girl."
+But the Human laughed instead, “I’m not here on guild business, Girl.”

-She flinched; her voice was masked, neither masculine nor feminine.
+She flinched; her voice was masked by her powers, discernable as neither masculine nor feminine.
 How had he known that?

 “I have a job for you.”